-Misoprostol in addition to routine treatment of postpartum hemorrhage in Pakistan
+Misoprostol in addition to routine treatment of postpartum hemorrhage: a hospital-based randomized-controlled trial in Karachi, Pakistan

 - August 21st, 2008